HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_ui.md

 ## Short description
 <!-- Required -->

-Launch a minimum viable search feature for Simpler Grants.gov that allows non-technical users to filter funding opportunities by *at least* one field and by keywords.
+Launch a minimum viable search feature for Simpler Grants.gov that allows users to filter funding opportunities by *at least* one field and by keywords.

 ## Goals